nathanfletch/ParkAPI.Solution/README.md

 ## API Documentation

 ## Swagger
-Check out Swagger's auto-generated documentation at `http://localhost:5000/swagger`.
+Check out Swagger's auto-generated documentation at `http://localhost:5000/swagger`

+## CORS
+CORS is enabled only for these specific ports: `5000`, `5001`, `8080`, `8081`.
+This is to allow a front end app running on 8080 to call this api.

 ## Endpoints